quickgrid/paper-implementations/pytorch/knowledge-distillation/README.md

 In [this paper](https://openaccess.thecvf.com/content_ICCV_2019/papers/Cho_On_the_Efficacy_of_Knowledge_Distillation_ICCV_2019_paper.pdf) they detail popular choice for label cross entropy loss `alpha` or `label_loss_importance = 0.9` and temperature `[3, 5]`.
 Even when distilling more importance is on cross entropy then distillation KL Divergence loss.

+Based on reading few papers my understanding is it does not yet quite live up to its name.

 ### Monitoring Progress

 Assuming tensorboard is installed with tensorflow or separately.
 Monitoring progress in tensorboard in windows,